 2. Executive Summary

 The first real page of your business plan should include a brief but enticing mission statement.
 In addition to outlining what your business does, the Executive Summary should give the impression that your business is on a path to tremendous success.
 This is the first page your bank will see, so it needs to create interest.
-After all, you are sort of trying to sell your business to them.
+After all, you are trying to sell your business to them.
 If you’re not sure how to do that, you might want to wait until you’ve finished the rest of the business plan to draft your mission statement.

 After the mission statement should be a description of your products or services, followed by a layout of your business’s ownership structure.
-Lastly, develop a brief summary of what you plan to do in the future if you receive funding.
+Lastly, develop a summary of what you plan to do in the future if you receive funding.
 Remember not to get too in-depth with any part of your Executive Summary.
 You will be providing much more detail later on.

 3. Company Description